-The University Facility Naming Policy at the University of Nevada, Reno is inclusive and comprehensive.
-It is designed to complement NSHE policies in the Board of Regents Handbook and Procedures and Guidelines Manual.
+The University Facility Naming Policy at the University of Nevada, Reno is designed to complement NSHE policies in the Board of Regents Handbook and Procedures and Guidelines Manual.
 The policy applies to all university facilities (buildings, rooms, specific interior or exterior locations, real property, and signage on any portion of any university facility).

 Names for renovations or enhancements, parts of buildings, rooms, or public spaces on campus are subject to approval by the President with written notification to the Chancellor.

 Naming Opportunities and Direct Gifts to the University

 In cases where the naming opportunity arises from a direct gift to the University, the proposal must have the concurrence of the Vice President for Development & Alumni Relations Relations and follow the protocol for submission.
 Review of proposals will include the following:

 - Naming opportunities based on contributions for new buildings, additions for interior or exterior locations, and major renovations or enhancements normally begin with a minimum gift or commitment equal to 50% of the cost of private funding needed for the project.

 - Naming opportunities based on multiple-year gift pledges or irrevocable deferred gifts are at the discretion of the President in consultation with the Vice President for Development & Alumni Relations.